How to cope with a ‘bad trip’ or high when using drugs

 how-to-cope-with-a-‘bad-trip’-or-high-when-using-drugs-thumbanail

-People will often use recreational drugs like mushrooms, LSD, MDMA, cannabis and ketamine to feel a sense of euphoria, excitement and wonder.
+People will often use drugs like mushrooms, LSD, MDMA, cannabis and ketamine to feel a sense of euphoria, excitement and wonder.
 Users will often report that they feel more sociable, find the world around them more fascinating and feel more connected to the universe and others around them when high on certain drugs.

 But the feelings caused by recreational drug use are not always positive.
 The effect a drug will have on you can be difficult to predict, particularly when it comes to psychedelics.
 Sometimes, users may find themselves feeling panicked, depressed and paranoid during a drug high.
 This is often referred to as a ‘bad trip’.